Skip to content

 Swim Lessons: Level 1

 Introduction to Water Skills MUST BE AT LEAST 5 YEARS OLD.
-No Prerequisites.
 Tentative in and around water, uncomfortable submerging head and not yet floating independently.
-Course Content: Helps participants feel comfortable in the water.
+Course Content: Learn to Swim, Level 1helps participants feel comfortable in the water.
 Skills covered include: bobbing, retrieving objects underwater, front and back glides, back float, tread water using arms and hands, combined arm and leg actions on front and back, and age-appropriate water safety topics.
-Exit Skills: Enter independently, using either the ladder, steps or side, travel at least 5 yards, bob 3 times then safely exit the water.
+Exit Skills: Enter independently, using either the ladder, steps or side Travel at least 5 yards, bob 5 times then safely exit the water.
 (Participants can walk, move along the gutter or "swim.")
-Glide on front at least 2 body lengths, roll to a back float for 3 seconds and recover to a vertical position.
+Glide on front at least 2 body lengths, roll to a back float for 5 seconds and recover to a vertical position.
 (This part of the assessment can be performed with support.)
 Curriculum and levels are based on the Red Cross' Learn-to-Swim Program.
 For questions about what level your child should register for, refer to our descriptions.
+If you are a new family to Orono Community Education’s swimming lessons, we encourage you to schedule a swimming pre-assessment to determine the best level for your swimmer.
+Pre-assessments take place at the Orono pool.
+Instructors will guide your swimmer through a set of skills in a 15-minute period.
+Pre-assessments will take place in early December 2024.
+Contact Tara St. Martin to schedule a pre-assessment at tara.st.martin@orono.k12.mn.us.
+Note: Attending a pre-assessment does not guarantee a spot in lessons.
+Spots fill quickly.

 Kendrick Brinson (flickr) (CC BY 2.0)